nithinbekal/nithinbekal.github.io/_posts/2014-10-23-ruby-protected-methods.md

 ---
 layout: post
-title: "When to Use Protected Methods in Ruby"
+title: "When to use protected methods in Ruby"
 date:  2014-10-23 20:44:27
 categories: ruby
 ---